 Juno is a six year old former coursing dog.
 She is quite a humble dog, but she loves attention, cuddles and treats.
 It’s only that she never takes it for granted or tries to call attention to herself.
 Juno prefers dogs her own size, but as long as smaller dogs don’t get into her face she is content with letting them be.
 She does have a keen side, though even if she have mellowed a lot.
 Juno would prefer a quieter home where she can settle in at her own pace and be appreciated even if she is a bit introverted.
 Once she feels secure she is a very loving girl.

 Let me introduce you to Misneach.
-This lady had been on our waiting list for a while.
 She was a brood and described as extremely nervous by her owner.
-Misneach was meant to arrive on September 1st, but that was the day Oonagh passed away, so she turned up a few days later.
-A very sad and scared, brindle girl, with a wonky back leg from an old injury.
-Her puppies was nine weeks old, but she was very attached to them and didn’t want to leave them.
-I have always found that the best way to work through grief is to help another hound heal, and strangely enough Misneach was exactly what I needed after loosing Oonagh.
-We have been on quite a journey for the past couple of weeks, Misneach and I. Many steps forward and some backwards, but now I can see that there is a happy, cheeky girl behind all the fear and sadness.
-She is no longer running away from me in terror, she enjoys ear rubs, she have dared to pick up treats and she is comfortable enough to relax in the sunshine.
-Both Misneach and I have some way to go still, but we are in a much better place than two weeks ago (september 2022).
+A very sad and scared, brindle girl, with a wonky back leg from an old injury arrived at Clare Greyhound Sanctuary.
+Her puppies were nine weeks old, but she was very attached to them and didn’t want to leave them.
+We have been on quite a journey, Misneach and I. Many steps forward and some backwards, but now I can see that there is a happy, cheeky girl behind all the fear and sadness.
+She is no longer running away from me in terror, she enjoys ear rubs, she has dared to pick up treats and she is comfortable enough to relax in the sunshine.
+She is a Miss Bossy Boots.
+She has gained confidence and is quite the terror with other dogs.
+Especially Coinneach, whom she chases down and corners.

 Little Eila is another one of our “imperfect” dogs.
 Eila is very shy and wary of people she doesn’t know.
 She came her at 18 months old, too fearful for racing, and for months she refused to engage.
 But we discovered that she loved being groomed and that was the first step on our bonding journey.
 These days Eila is affectionate, communicative, playful and loving her cuddles.
 She will make a lovely pet for someone who is willing to put in the time and effort to earn her trust.
+Don’t overlook the invisible dogs, they always have hidden depths.
 Eila would prefer a quiet life with a garden to play in and maybe only one or two people to bond with.

 Meet Alvin, our snowflake rascal with an unstoppable joy for life.
 Alvin is a happy, friendly boy who is full speed ahead when he is outside and very relaxed when inside.
 He loves cuddles and human attention, but is a bit too exuberant and prone to full on body tackling to be a good fit with smaller children.
 He also gets very excited at the sight of smaller dogs and cats, but he is very good around dogs his own size.
 Alvin is currently living with four other greyhounds, both males and females and gets on well with them.
 Alvin is four years old, a bit of a loner round other hounds but not against them in any way.
 He either does his own thing or sticks very close, demanding attention and cuddles.
 A good chest rub always calms him down.
 In spite of not being very large, Alvin is very strong.
 Since Alvin is very strong his habit of snaking around your legs like a very large cat or running up to you at full speed, can sometimes be enough to knock a full grown person to the ground.
 We are working on him learning to be a teeny bit less exuberant and not so very physical.
 All he really wants is his very own human to stare adoringly at and get cuddles from.
 He does get very excited around smaller dogs and cats.
 Due to his physicality around humans he is not suitable to live with young children.
 This energetic, handsome boy deserves a loving home.